Loft conversion FAQ

 If there is a need for any additional permits, such as for skips and scaffolding we will organise these for you as and when required.

-A typical loft conversion will take around 4 to 5 weeks to finish.
-If we anticipate any delays, for whatever reason, we will let you know in plenty of time.
+A 'normal' loft conversion is going to take some 4 to 5 weeks to finish.
+If we think there will be any delays, for whatever reason, we will let you know in plenty of time.

-If you intend to go on to the second floor – as with any double storey house - then yes, you will need fire doors fitting.
-However, if your property is a single story bungalow and you are going onto the first floor you won’t need fire doors, but you will need to install suitable smoke alarms in both instances.
+If you intend to build on the second floor – as with any double storey house - then yes, you are going to require fire doors.
+However, if your property is a single story bungalow and you are remaining on the first floor you won’t need fire doors, but you will need to install a suitable smoke alarm in either case.

 Is there likely to be much disruption in and around my house?